autonity/docs.autonity.org/concepts/architecture/index.md

 The Autonity Protocol Contract implements logic to manage validator registration and lifecycle on the system:

 - Provides public contract functions to register new validators and query for existing registered validators.
-- Trigger the deployment of validator-specific _liquid newton_ ERC20 contracts as validators are registered on the system.
+- Trigger the deployment of validator-specific _Liquid Newton_ ERC20 contracts as validators are registered on the system.
 - Provide lifecycle management functions, allowing validator operators to manage their validator and its lifecycle: pause and reactive validator, change commission rate.

 To learn more about the concept see [Validators](/concepts/validator/).